BuilderIO/nextjs-shopify/README.md

 builder create --key "<private-key>" --name "<space-name>" --debug
 ```

+Note:
-Note if you're only interested in this for a landing page with Shopify use this command instead:
+if you're only interested in using this starter for a landing page with Shopify use this command instead:

 ```
 builder create --key "<private-key>" --name "<space-name>" --input builer-landing-page-only --debug